-The Company has formed a Nominations, Remuneration and Governance Committee comprising of four persons: Two out of four members of the Committee are independent and non-executive, one out of four is non-independent and non-executive and one is non-independent and executive.
+The Company has formed a Nomination, Remuneration and Governance Committee comprising of three persons: an independent non-executive director, a non-executive director, and an executive director.
 Consequently, but for the inclusion in the Committee of the executive director Mr. Victor Bostan, the Company would have been in full compliance with the above provision.
 The Board has decided to include Mr. Victor Bostan in this committee, taking into consideration his excellent knowledge of the Company's needs, in depth knowledge and experience in the field of operations of the Company and valuable insights.
-The Board is of the view that the good corporate governance sought by the application of the BVB Corporate Governance Code is achieved by having the majority of committee members being non-executive, and high standard terms of reference being applied to the work of the committee.
+The Board is of the view that the good corporate governance sought by the BVB Corporate Governance Code is achieved by having the majority of committee members being non-executive, and high standard terms of reference being applied to the work of the committee.

-4 Paragraph 2a(iv) of Section 151 of the Companies Law
+4. Paragraph 2a(iv) of Article 151 of the Companies Law